clabrugere/fastapi-fraud-detection/README.md

 transactions records described by 112 numerical features that are anonymized, and the goal is to predict a binary outcome of either a transaction is fraudulent or legit, and hence is a binary classification problem.

-In this case, the objective is to maximize the recall (tp / (tp + fn)) as we can to find a maximum amount of fraudulent transactions as true positives are more important than false positives.
+In this case, the objective is to maximize the recall (tp / (tp + fn)) as we want to find the maximum amount of fraudulent transactions, true positives being more important than false positives.

 ## How to use